 Besides professional language education, we offer tutors for subjects as statistics and bookkeeping, a computer skills course, weekly yoga classes, cycling, and inspiring encounters with scientists, entrepreneurs, teachers and students.
 Due to the corona crisis, Dar Moustaqbel has noticed the enormous positive effects on exam results of offering students extra lessons in the branch of their choice.
 In future years we will be therefore extending these efforts.

 Our house rules reflect the importance of rigor and good habits.
 The use of mobile phones, for example, is restricted.
-We have found that this is the best basis for our students.
-We ask a lot from them because we believe in their capacities.
+Students take turns cooking, cleaning and washing for all, creating responsibility and training practical skills while maximising the time each of them spends on their education.

 What has been accomplished

-The Moustaqbel Foundation was initiated by Hanneke Ouwehand-van Hooff after having volunteered during several months in three different boarding houses for female high school pupils in the mountains.
-“The girls came from isolated villages in the High Atlas Mountains south of Marrakech and wouldn’t be in school without these boarding houses.’
+The Moustaqbel Foundation was founded by Hanneke Ouwehand-Van Hooff in 2016.
+Beforehand she had volunteered in three different EFAM (Education For All Morocco) boarding houses, for female high school pupils in the High Atlas mountains.
+There she saw the need from up close: “These girls would not be in school without these boarding houses”.

 This experience inspired her to think about what these girls could accomplish if they were given the chance to pursue further education.
 With the opportunity to live in Dar Moustaqbel they can now fully focus on their studies and future professional lives.